 Practical application: Living the virtues of respect and responsibility

 - Whether seen as respect for persons or the carrying out of duties, justice is fundamental.
-You cannot be a decent human being, let alone bear supernatural fruit, without being a just person.
+One cannot be a decent human being, let alone bear supernatural fruit, without being a just person.

 - One becomes more just by just acts.
 This is simple to say but hard to do!